YaohuiZeng/Bayesian-changepoint/README.md

-# Bayesian-changepoint
-Bayesian modeling of a changepoint problem with R implementation
+# Bayesian modeling of a changepoint problem with R implementation

 Bayesian Course Project: Bayesian modeling for a changepoint problem